DOI-ONRR/doi-extractives-data/data/README.md

 make -B
 ```

+**Note**: One dataset, company revenue, is handled directly as a tsv.
+To update this dataset, follow the directions [here](https://github.com/18F/doi-extractives-data/tree/master/data/company-revenue) instead.

 Check out the [Makefile](Makefile) and the [bin directory](bin/) if you want to
 see how the sausage is made.